Why has Pakistan developed tactical nuclear weapons? Major Gen PK Sehgal explains

 What are tactical nuclear weapons?

 "Tactical nuclear weapons are nuclear weapons with low yield.
-They could be sub kiloton or even upto 8-10 kiloton.
+They could be subkiloton or even upto 8-10 kiloton.
 These are meant to be used against field forces that threaten a nation's integrity.

 During cold war period, three countries had them deployed in a major way.
 The Americans, the French and the Russians.

-Tactical nuclear weapons can be of several forms, they could in the form mines known as ADMs, they could be in the form of artillery shells, could be in the form of missiles, they could be in the fom of bombs.
+Tactical nuclear weapons can be of several forms, they could in the form mines known as ADMs, they could be in the form of artillery shells, could be in the form of missiles, they could be in the form of bombs.
 They are meant to be used against advancing forces and not places.
-Tactical nuclear weapons are meant to deployed essentially in the battle filed".
+Tactical nuclear weapons are meant to be deployed essentially in the battle filed".

 Why has Pakistan developed tactical nuclear weapons?

 "Pakistan developed tactical nuclear weapons primarily to deal with India's cold start launch.
-The cold start doctrine is a plan to attack from several fronts concurrently which will break through hinterland of Pakistan.
-Pakistan knows that conventional they cannot put up fight against India, so they have gone for creation of tactical nuclear weapons.
+The cold start doctrine is a plan to attack from several fronts concurrently which will break through the hinterland of Pakistan.
+Pakistan knows that conventional they cannot put up fight against India, so they have gone for the creation of tactical nuclear weapons.
 It is aimed at stopping Indian Armour onslaught in their own territory".

 What about the collateral damage?